Spectroscopy Techniques in Analytical Chemistry

 Introduction

 Spectroscopy is the study of the interaction between electromagnetic radiation and matter.
-It is a powerful tool for analyzing the composition of materials and for understanding their structure and dynamics.
+It's a powerful tool for analyzing the composition of materials and for understanding their structure and dynamics.
 Spectroscopic techniques are used in a wide variety of fields, including chemistry, physics, biology, and medicine.

 Basic Concepts

 The electromagnetic spectrum is a continuous range of wavelengths of light.
-The different regions of the spectrum are classified according to their wavelength and energy.
-The visible region of the spectrum is the range of wavelengths that can be seen by the human eye.
-The ultraviolet (UV) region of the spectrum is the range of wavelengths that are shorter than the visible region, and the infrared (IR) region of the spectrum is the range of wavelengths that are longer than the visible region.
+Different regions of the spectrum are classified according to their wavelength and energy.
+The visible region is the range of wavelengths detectable by the human eye.
+The ultraviolet (UV) region comprises wavelengths shorter than the visible region, and the infrared (IR) region encompasses wavelengths longer than the visible region.

 Equipment and Techniques